Golden Girls of Bulgaria

 The most prominent gymnasts of the Golden Girls are Adriana Dunavska, Anelia Ralenkova, Bianka Panova, Diliana Georgieva, Elizabeth Koleva, Iliana Raeva, Julia Baicheva, Lilia Ignatova, and Maria Petrova.
-Among them, they won over 200 medals in 20 years.
+They won over 200 medals in 20 years.
 Bianka Panova became the first rhythmic gymnast to win all five individual events at a world championship.
 She was entered into the Guinness World Records for receiving full 10 marks in all eight routines at a world championship.
 Maria Petrova, along with earlier gymnast Maria Gigova, were both three-time world all-around champions; Petrova is also a three-time European all-around champion.

-Nowadays all golden girls have different coaches.The most popular from 2016-2022 are Neviana Vladinova, Katrin Taseva, Boryana Kaleyn, Stiliana Nikolova, Eva Brezalieva and Tatiana Volozhanina in Senior individual.
+Robeva became a national hero for the success of her gymnasts, and she encouraged each gymnast to develop her own sense of artistry.
+However several former gymnasts who trained under her subsequently came forward with allegations that she abused them.
+Panova released an autobiography about her experience, which she called a "nightmare" and "very cruel", in which she recalled episodes of psychological abuse and extreme weight control such as being denied water.
+She also alleged in a 1999 interview that she was beaten to the point of blood being drawn; Stella Salapatiyska also alleged physical abuse as well as insults.
+Robeva admitted to hitting her gymnasts and often forcing them to repeat routines until after midnight.
+Both Panova and Salapatiyska were removed from the national team due to conflicts with Robeva.

+In 2018, the Bulgarian National Lottery aired an advertisement featuring the "Golden Girls" of the national team at that time.
+The advertisement was the subject of criticism from some groups for using the image of the gymnasts, who are young adults often idolized by children, to advertise gambling, especially given the association of the gymnasts with national pride.
+The National Lottery did not respond to the criticism.